 Transcendental Meditation (TM) is a technique for avoiding distracting thoughts and promoting a state of relaxed awareness.
 The late Maharishi Mahesh Yogi derived TM from the ancient Vedic tradition of India.
 He brought the technique to the U.S. in the 1960s.

-According to proponents of TM, when meditating, the ordinary thinking process is “transcended.”
+According to supporters of TM, when meditating, the ordinary thinking process is “transcended.”
 It’s replaced by a state of pure consciousness.
 In this state, the meditator achieves perfect stillness, rest, stability, order, and a complete absence of mental boundaries.

-Whether the health benefits of TM and other forms of meditation are real, though, is controversial.
 Some researchers fault the quality of meditation studies and say meditation is no more effective than health education in addressing most common health problems.

 Explains the practice in greater detail

-Provides information about the benefits of regular practice.
+Provides information about the benefits of regular practice